DavidDump/bakalar/spec.md

   list of all keywords at the begining list of all operators at the begining
 -->

-Draft of some of the ideas that inspired me to do the language:
-- not opinionated, lets you do what you want
-- native compiled
-- strongly and statically typed
-- not a big idea language, doesnt introduce anything new, just refines existing ideas
-- compile time execution, note: i dont know if i can finish this feature in time
-- using compile time execution, programs can be self contained, no need for build systems
-- joy of programming, programming is a activity that i enjoy doing, when typing in code i dont want to fight with the compiler, once i know what i want to happen i want to be able to describe it as simply as possible and have the compiler do what i want
-- fast compiler time for fast iteration of ideas

-The programming language is a strongly statically typed language, that compiles down to native x86 machine code.

-Programming is an activity many enjoy doing not just for work but recreationaly aswell.
-This language aims to make the act of designing software easier by letting the programmer iterate over the code faster than more verbose languages, like C or Java, but also require less bureaucratic bookeeping for a semantically correct program, than languages like Rust or Java.

-The programming language is not a "big idea" language.
-It doesnt introduce any revolutionary concepts to programming language design.
-It merly aims to refine existing concept so that they are more aligned with what the programmer usually wants to use them for.
-The design aims to allow the programmer to use powerful concepts like generics, without having to play "type tetris", having to figure out what type goes where, when refactoring code.
-The programming language is a collection of ideas the we often implement ourselves when programming in lower level languages that dont provide them out of the box.

-No useless busywork, like manually having to dereference pointers in C when after refactoring the code flip-flops from value to pointer or vice versa.
-Or when coping

-The programming language aims to have fast compile times so that features like incremental compilation are not needed.
-Fast compile times allow the programmer to quicly try out ideas or morph them in some way that gets closer to the solution to the problem that they are currently dealing with.

-The main inspiration for the language was the Jai programming language, written by Jonathan Blow.
-This language is currently in closed beta, meaning its not publicly accesible,

-Many features in the language are implemented in userspace, or runtime, as this leaves to compiler behaving like a traditional low level compiler wihtout bloating it, while also allowing better syntax support for all the features.
-All of these features can be turned off.
-This also means there is no "voodoo" duiring runtime, and a programmer can implement their own features that behave similarly to native compiler features.

 ### Literals
 - integer literals consist of one or more digits, ex.: `123`